FALL 2022 APPLICATIONS - TWO OPTIONS:

-The Test of English as a Foreign Language (TOEFL) or the International English Language Testing Systems (IELTS) should be submitted per instructions above.
+The Test of English as a Foreign Language (TOEFL), the International English Language Testing Systems (IELTS), or the DUOLINGO English Test should be submitted per instructions above.
 Reports must be submitted directly to LSAC per instructions at www.lsac.org.
 William & Mary Law School (Institution Code: 5115, Dept. Code: 03).

-- Submit the application with all questions answered and essays, through LSAC.
+- Submit the application with all questions answered.